Four Steps to Prepare for Apple iOS 14’s Impact on Your Facebook Ads

 Remember to update automated rules using attribution windows, if applicable.

 If you currently report using breakdowns by delivery or action, determine how or if you will continue reporting on this granular data moving forward.
 Since these reporting breakdowns will no longer be available, you may need to determine new key metrics to report on.

-Apple’s iOS 14 privacy update will transform the digital advertising landscape.
+Apple will implement its iOS 14 privacy update soon, and when it happens, it will transform the digital advertising landscape.
 To maintain control of your accounts, stay on top of the upcoming changes and create new best practices for optimizing, targeting, and reporting.